projectatomic/rpmdistro-gitoverlay/README.md

 system.
 At a higher level, "build purity" should not be the primary goal of anyone shipping software.
 The primary goal is functional, high quality software, with fast continuous delivery.

+A future version of rpmdistro-gitoverlay will support a mechanism to optionally force reverse dependency rebuilds, as well as a rebuild of everything.

 Another example of rpmdistro-gitoverlay's anti-hysteresis is that if you delete a source from the overlay, all RPMs generated from that